Back to all posts

 The colors you see on your screen don’t always translate perfectly to paper.
 Your monitor uses an RGB (Red, Green, Blue) color model to display images with light, while printers use a CMYK (Cyan, Magenta, Yellow, Black) model with ink.
 Because of this difference, a bright electric blue on your screen might appear a bit more subdued in print.
 To ensure the most accurate color representation, it’s best to design your file in CMYK mode from the very beginning.
 If you’re unsure how to do this, a great printing service can help.
 As one guide notes, “You should be able to ask questions as you create your card via live chat, text, or phone.”
 Clear communication ensures your brand colors look just right.

-Pros and Cons of 24-Hour Business Card Printing
+Is 24-Hour Business Card Printing Worth It?

 When you need business cards now, 24-hour printing feels like a lifesaver.
 And often, it is!
 But like any express service, it comes with its own set of trade-offs.
 Understanding both the benefits and the potential drawbacks will help you decide if a rush order is the right move for your situation.
 Let’s break down what you can expect so you can make an informed choice without sacrificing quality or your budget.